kamyab9k/FitCore-Documentation/README.md

 ![StepcounterAnimation]()

-Your personal health companion, accurately tracking your steps, distance, and calories burned, all visualized in clear daily and weekly charts.
+Accurately tracking your steps, distance, and calories burned, visualized in clear daily and weekly charts.

 1. **Sensor-Based Tracking**: Utilizes your device's internal sensors for precise step counting.
 2. **Progress Charts**: Offers intuitive daily and weekly charts to visualize your step activity and progress over time.